elastic/rally/docs/offline.rst

 Installation and Configuration
 ------------------------------

 We provide a special offline installation package.
-Please refer to the :ref:`offline installation guide <install_offline-install>` for detailed instructions.
-After the installation you can just follow the normal :doc:`configuration procedure </configuration>`.
+Follow the :ref:`offline installation guide <install_offline-install>` and :doc:`configure Rally as usual </configuration>` afterwards.

 Command Line Usage
 ------------------